antoine-de/mimirsbrunn/docs/bragi.md

 ## Configuration

-Bragi's configuration is split in two sections:
+Bragi's configuration is split into two sections:
-- one part contains parameters needed to tune the performance of the query
+- one part contains parameters needed to tune the performance of the query.
-- and the rest.
+- and the rest, which describes the connection to the backend, how to serve the REST API.

 The reason to split the configuration is that the part related to the query is used in other contexts than Bragi.